joshuawills/X-Compiler/docs/language.md

 ## General Structure

-An X program is composed of a series of global variable declarations and function declarations.
+An X program is composed of a series of global variable declarations, type declarations and function declarations.
 Variables are declared in a Rust-like manner, including the mutability specifier `mut`.

 *Example Variable Declarations*